Thursday, September 12, 2024

 This year's Super Nationals had one of, if not the best ever, weather runs.
 The fans filed into the stands late on some nights, and on Saturday night, it was so crowded you could hardly get through the concession area behind the main grandstands.

 Former Super Nationals champions are invited back to the event each year, and this year we were privileged to have the 2nd Super Nationals Modified champion spend some time with us.
 Jack Mitchell was the 1984 SNs champion that was held in Independence, Iowa.
+The 1993 Modified champion, Ron Pope also spent a short time in the VIP tower.

 It was a record 1,036 entries this year, and 506 races were run...including the Prelude.
 That's a lot of cars and a lot racing!
 The dedicated track crew did it again this year.
 After late nights, or rather early mornings before the racing was done, they were back out on the track "farming" in just a few hours...day after day.
 The scoring tower had little sleep as well, but still got it all done like a fine oiled machine.